Pacific State (song): Release and legacy

 There are many variations and remixes of the song.
 The remix called "Pacific 707" would be released as a single by ZTT in 1989 and "Pacific 202" would be released on their album 90.
 Though, many versions of the song are still performed by the band during live shows.

 The single was released by Tommy Boy Records on 15 March 1990 in the United States.

 In retrospective reviews, The Independent reviewed a live concert by 808 State in 1997, describing "Pacific State" as "the song that made a nation chill out.
 Mellow but insistent beats, a light garnishing of wildlife noises, and a soprano sax threading through it like a viper in the Eden undergrowth.
 It was the aural equivalent of throwing a party inside a giant flotation tank.
 That was 808 State."

-A variation of the song Pacific Samba was featured on the 2010 A Guy Called Gerald album Tronic Jazz: The Berlin Sessions.
+In 2022, Rolling Stone ranked the song number 107 in their list of the "200 Greatest Dance Songs of All Time".
+In 2025, Billboard magazine ranked it number 22 in their list of "The 50 Best House Songs of All Time".

 "Pacific"'s iconic bird sample, a recording of a loon, was popularized by the song, and went on to be used in many other electronic songs such as Lady Gaga's "Babylon".